By JIM THOMPSON (Quill; 1952/83)

 There’s some truly shocking violence herein, related in Lou’s unerringly frank, hard-boiled vernacular, as well as moments of psychotic hilarity.
 The reaction of a drunk man upon seeing Amy’s corpse—he screams “Yeeeeeeee!,” apparently “a hell of a funny sound, like a siren with a slippy chain that can’t quite get started”—provides one of the novel’s standout moments.

 Toward the end Lou points out that “In a lot of books I read, the writer seems to go haywire every time he reaches a high point.
 He’ll start leaving out punctuation and running his words together and babble about stars flashing and sinking into a deep dreamless sleep.”
-Lou feels that such writing is lazy above all else, and “I’m not lazy, whatever else I am.
+Lou feels such writing is lazy above all else, and that “I’m not lazy, whatever else I am.
 I’ll tell you everything.”